eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

 Spring.
 More advanced Spring user can look [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for more information about using external configuration.

-If only few properties need to be overriden then use Java opts, for example
+If only few properties need to be overriden, then use Java opts, for example

     java -jar eiffel-intelligence-frontend-<version>.war -Dspring.data.mongodb.port=27019